 If you live in our practice catchment area (see above) you can join our list.
 If you are registering your new baby please next section.

-To register, please complete the GMS1 registration form and return it to the practice along with a New Patient Registration Pack.
+To register, please complete the General Medical Services (GMS1) registration form and return it to the practice along with a New Patient Registration Pack.
 This application form provides us with vital information about our patients.

 You do not need proof of ID to register with a GP, but it might help of you have one or more of the following: